-You must not discuss this case with anyone else, or read, view, or listen to any reports about this case in the press, on radio, or on television.
+You must not discuss this case with anyone else, or read, view, or listen to any reports about this case on the internet, in the press, on television, the radio, or any social media.

-Remember what I told you at the beginning of the case: do not look at, read, consult, or use any material of any kind, including any newspapers, magazines, television and radio broadcasts, dictionaries, medical, scientific, technical, religious, or law books or materials, the Internet, or any material of any type or description in connection with your jury service.
-I want to emphasize that you must not seek or receive any information about this case from the Internet, which includes all social networking, Google, Wikipedia, blogs, and other websites.
+Remember what I told you at the beginning of the case: do not look at, read, or use any material of any kind to obtain information about any aspect of the case, including the internet, newspapers, magazines, television and radio broadcasts; dictionaries; medical, scientific, or technical publications; and legal, religious, or other books or materials.
+I want to emphasize that you must not seek or receive any information about this case from the internet, which includes all social media, Google, Wikipedia, blogs, and other websites.
 Do not do any research of any kind about this case.